joacotol/SimpleChatBot/README.md

 ## Objectives:
 - 1st: write a bot the displays a greeting, its name, and the date of its creation
 - 2nd: introduce yourself to the bot, the bot will then greet you by your name
+- 3rd: the chat bot will try to guess your age using arithemtic operations

 ### Created by: @joacotol